-First edition base set Pokemon card holographics (the original 16) on average are about 50$ per card.
+First edition base set Pokemon card holographics (the original 16, and when this was written) on average are about 50$ per card.
 Charizard is the obvious exception and is worth about $100.
 The other exception is Machamp, which is worth about 1.50-3$.
 Why is this?
 Let's explore.

 Did you ever notice how every Machamp you have seen from The Pokemon TCG Base set is a first edition?

 Go ahead, do a search for a base set Machamp card, I bet every one you see is first edition.

 They printed over 1 million copies of these in the first round of Pokemon Cards, and its because they came with the 2 Player Starter Set.
 Yes, every Machamp in those sets was a 1st edition.

 This does not make the card worthless, simply because these are the Machamp cards, and it is a legitimate first edition.
 If you want a Machamp first edition these are the ones, just dont convince yourself they are overly rare AT THIS POINT IN TIME.